 Some cooks suggest cutting the cooked pork with the meat side up with a cleaver.
 I find that this can break up the crispy skin you’ve worked so hard to achieve.
 I prefer to use a bread knife with a serrated edge and cut through the crispy skin with a sawing action.

-This five-spice crispy pork belly recipe is Cantonese in origin so it’s usually served with some bok choy and a sauce.
+This crispy pork belly recipe is Cantonese in origin so it’s usually served with some bok choy and a sauce.
 But my favourite way to serve this as a dinner party dish is to place a square of the pork belly on a rich creamy mash, lay some bok choy or cabbage on the side, and serve with a red wine sauce or hoisin sauce.

 Five-Spice Crispy Pork Belly Recipe